puppetlabs/bolt/8-writing-advanced-tasks/README.md

 # Testing our task's metadata validation

 Bolt can use the types that you have specified in your metadata to validate parameters passed to your task.
-Lets attempt to run your task with an incorrect value passed to the `action` parameter.
+Let's attempt to run your task with an incorrect value passed to the `action` parameter.
 We will pass the params as a JSON string.

 ```
 $ bolt task run exercise8::great_metadata --nodes $NODE --modulepath ./modules --params '{"name":"poppey","action":"spinach","recursive":true}'